All Episodes

 It's untouchable.

-That's why by the time you get rid of all that stuff, you've got fourteen percent of the budget left you can play with to balance.
+That's why by the time you get rid of all that stuff, you've got 14% of the budget left you can play with to balance.

-The reason that the the D Democrats use the language you just described is to scare the recipients of those programs into believing that the Republicans don't want them to have the money.
+The reason that the Democrats use the language you just described is to scare the recipients of those programs into believing that the Republicans don't want them to have the money.

-So based on that, can I be uh rest uh in in peace, knowing that my social security and Medicare are gonna be okay?
+So based on that, can I be rest in peace knowing that my Social Security and Medicare are going to be okay?

 Yeah, well, that's true.

-But but nevertheless, I can think of a lot of things that they could cut that are uh should be a higher priority.
+But nevertheless, I can think of a lot of things that they could cut that should be a higher priority.

 Sure.

-Just the the redundancy in people, the redundancy in agencies.
+Just the redundancy in people, the redundancy in agencies.

 Oh, absolutely.